lab-core/multimodal-viewer/README.md

 python -m build
 ```

-To deploy the project to PyPI, you can use the following command:
+To publish the project to PyPI, you can use the following command:

 ```bash
 python -m twine upload --repository pypi ./dist/* --verbose
 ```

-If you want to deploy but not affect the main index of PyPI, you can deploy the project to TestPyPI:
+If you want to publish but not affect the main index of PyPI, you can publish the project to TestPyPI:

 ```bash
 python -m twine upload --repository testpypi ./dist/* --verbose
 ```

-Docker scripts are also available to build and deploy the project without having to install Python or Node.js.
+Docker scripts are also available to build and publish the project without having to install Python or Node.js.
 You can use one of the following commands:

 ```bash
 # To only build the angular application